-The Cal Poly, San Luis Obispo, CA COMPASS initiative will receive $2.89 million from the California Institute for Regenerative Medicine (CIRM) to fund an undergraduate program focused on regenerative medicine.
+Cal Poly will receive $2.89 million from the California Institute for Regenerative Medicine (CIRM) to fund an undergraduate program focused on regenerative medicine.

-The initiative is part of the statewide program known as Creating Opportunities through Mentorship and Partnership Across Stem Cell Science, or COMPASS.
-The CIRM governing board has approved more than $46 million to help fund COMPASS programs throughout California.
+The initiative is part of CIRM’s statewide Creating Opportunities through Mentorship and Partnership Across Stem Cell Science, or COMPASS program.
+CIRM’s mission is to accelerate world-class science to deliver transformative regenerative medicine treatments in an equitable manner to a diverse California and world.
+Its governing board has approved more than $46 million to help fund COMPASS programs throughout the Golden State.

-With funds from the grant, Cal Poly’s COMPASS team will implement a two-year undergraduate training program to prepare a diverse group of students for a career in regenerative medicine.
-The team plans to actively recruit high school and community college students from underrepresented backgrounds as part of the initiative, which aligns with the program’s goal to “guide the growth of a diverse regenerative medicine workforce that represents California and benefits the world.”
+Cal Poly’s COMPASS team will implement a two-year undergraduate training program to prepare a diverse group of students for a career in regenerative medicine.
+The team plans to recruit high school and community college students from underrepresented backgrounds as part of the initiative, which aligns with the program’s goal to “guide the growth of a diverse regenerative medicine workforce that represents California and benefits the world.”

-With funding from CIRM, the initiative will implement coursework in regenerative medicine, including lab courses in cell therapies, as well as on-campus research experiences, internships and co-ops with industry partners and community outreach.
-Some of the funding will also go to tuition and support for COMPASS scholars.
+Through CIRM, California’s stem cell agency, and the COMPASS team efforts, the new initiative will feature coursework in regenerative medicine for undergraduates, including lab courses in cell therapies, as well as on-campus research experiences, internships and co-ops with industry partners and community outreach.
+Some of the grant funds will also support COMPASS scholars.

-The $2.89 million grant will be awarded to Cal Poly, San Luis Obispo over the next five years.
+The $2.89 million grant will be awarded to Cal Poly over the next five years.